-Chen’s culinary inspiration came from her father, a personal chef, who moved the family to the U.S. in 1984.
-Chen’s father taught her how to integrate both Eastern and Western ingredients into her cooking.
+Sandy’s culinary inspiration came from her father, a personal chef, who moved the family to the U.S. in 1984.
+Her father taught her how to integrate both Eastern and Western ingredients into her cooking.
 She found that ingredients were now more accessible and she quickly became accustomed to her favorites including crabmeat, wonton, walnuts, shrimp, and glazed orange chicken among other dishes.

-In 1994, Chen took over her first restaurant, House of Dong Yuang where she had worked as a server for a short time.
-When the owner, Mr. Chiang was getting ready to retire, he had asked Chen to buy his restaurant.
-After she took over, the name and spirit of the restaurant changed to Chens - she spent five years building the business, before expanding into a bigger space.
-Chen maintained the same staff, including the chef that she had personally trained and who is still with the company to this day.
+In 1994, Sandy took over her first restaurant, House of Dong Yuang where she had worked as a server for a short time.
+When the owner, Mr. Chiang was getting ready to retire, he had asked her to buy his restaurant.
+After she took over, the name and spirit of the restaurant changed to Chens – she spent five years building the business, before expanding into a bigger space.
+Sandy maintained the same staff, including the chef that she had personally trained and who is still with the company to this day.
 She attributed the success of Chens to both luck and ambition and ten years later, she decided to take that luck and ambition to the North Shore.
-Chen opened Koi Fine Asian Cuisine and lounge just in time for the Chinese New year in 2004 - in 2017 it was voted as Best Asian Restaurant in North Shore Chicago by Make it Better Magazine.
+Sandy opened Koi Fine Asian Cuisine and lounge just in time for the Chinese New year in 2004 –– in 2017 it was voted as Best Asian Restaurant in North Shore Chicago by Make it Better Magazine.

 $2 Recipe Download, $2 Download + $5 Donation, $2 Download + $10 Donation